Arkansas HVAC Authority

 Geographic coverage

-This directory covers HVAC service providers, regulatory references, and system content applicable to the state of Arkansas in its entirety, including all 75 counties.
+This provider network covers HVAC service providers, regulatory references, and system content applicable to the state of Arkansas in its entirety, including all 75 counties.
 Coverage spans both metropolitan service areas — such as Little Rock, Fayetteville, Fort Smith, Jonesboro, and Springdale — and rural counties across the Delta, Ozark, and Ouachita regions where service density differs substantially from urban markets.

 Scope boundaries and limitations: